 Five houses in and 50 minutes into his evening and he’s still only blowing a 0.016 on the breathalyser, so he’s nicely in control - maybe he’s got a bit of a warm nose, but his pants are still on.
 He hums ‘Last Christmas’ to himself, a spring in his step; Santa is on a roll, and he doesn’t care who knows it.

 It’s not until a subsequent ten houses that old curly chops can feel it.
 He’s now reading a confident 0.049 on the pisster scale - as you would, of course, he’s had 15 shots in only two and a half hours, the absolute hound that he is.
-As such, he’s a bit wifty on his feet, there, and he’s manage to clonk his knee on the corner of a chimney.
+As such, he’s a bit wifty on his feet, there, and he’s managed to clonk his knee on the corner of a chimney.

 “That’s your fault, you and your fancy antlers putting me off, Blitzen, if that is your real name,” he shouts, at Vixen.